 Use the proper equipment for towing a trailer and make sure it is properly attached to your vehicle.
-See your authorized dealer or a reliable trailer dealer if you require assistance.
+Use a trailer hitch with at least three attachment points to each of the rear rails.
+Use of a trailer hitch with only two attachment points to each rear rail is not recommended.
+Contact your authorized dealer or a reliable trailer dealer as soon as possible if you require assistance.